Configuration

 Generate the client certificate, this will provide the CA Chain, the private key and the certificate.

-Enter vault write -f -field=certificate \ kmip/scope/*scope_name*/role/*role_name*/credential/generate > *certificate_name*.pem.
+vault write -f -field=certificate \ kmip/scope/*scope_name*/role/*role_name*/credential/generate > *certificate_name*.pem

 Make sure to include ----BEGIN ------ and ----END ------ in the .pem certificate files.